 - Design and development environment capabilities.
 Facilities for enabling the specification and construction of data integration processes,

 - Graphical representation of repository objects, data models and data flows

-- Workflow management for the development process, addressing requirements such as approvals and promotions
+- Management of the development process workflow, addressing requirements such as approvals and promotions

 - Granular, role-based and developer-based security